-Real estate investor and manager Cromwell Property Group (ASX:CMW)(Cromwell) achieved an FY19 Global Real Estate Sustainability Benchmark (GRESB) score of 86/100 , including a governance score of 92/100, for its Australian business, reflecting Cromwell’s commitment to environmental, sustainability and governance (ESG) best practice.
+Real estate investor and manager Cromwell Property Group (ASX:CMW)(Cromwell) achieved an FY19 Global Real Estate Sustainability Benchmark (GRESB) score of 86/100 , including a governance score of 92/100, for its Australian business, reflecting Cromwell’s commitment to environmental, social and governance (ESG) best practice.

 Cromwell also received a rating of AA (on a scale of AAA-CCC) in the 2019 MSCI ESG Ratings assessment, classifying it as an industry ‘Leader’.

 GRESB also awarded the Cromwell Diversified Property Trust, which contains the Australian balance sheet properties, an ‘A ’ level Public Disclosure rating for the third consecutive year .

 “Cromwell has been reporting on its ESG performance for more than ten years,” said Cromwell Chief Executive Officer, Paul Weightman.